mmsaki/defi-arbitration-model/README.md

 | gbp | 1.521 | 1.126 | 1     | 1.614 | 1.538 |
 | chf | 0.942 | 0.698 | 0.619 | 1     | 0.953 |
 | cad | 0.995 | 0.732 | 0.650 |       | 1     |

+> The arbritation model is based on finding the sum of the product of exchange rates that is greater than 1.
+This is equivalent to finding the sum of the log of the exchange rates that is greater than 0.

 **Abritrage path with product sum**